opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/opendesk/3_deploy-opendesk-on-cce.md

 openssl pkey -in dkim_ed25519.pem -pubout -outform DER | tail -c 32 | base64
 ```

-### Create the DKIM Kubernetes Secret
+### Creating the DKIM Kubernetes Secret

-The DKIM private key is referenced in `values.yaml.gotmpl` as a Kubernetes Secret named `dkim-private-key`.
+The DKIM private key is referenced in **values.yaml.gotmpl** as a Kubernetes Secret named `dkim-private-key`.
 We create this secret from the file:

 ```bash
 kubectl create secret generic dkim-private-key \